plan the food forest

 Site conditions are the most important consideration in all of this as the site dictates what plants can grow there, and after you understand this, you then consider other factors.
 Eventually based on all these considerations you should end up a master list of plants you want to see in your food forest.

-Note: this implementation guide has multiple spreadsheets and other resources attached as food forest plant selection is a huge subject.
+Note: this detailed design guide has multiple spreadsheets and other resources attached as food forest plant selection is a huge subject.
 I wanted here to give you a framework and quick instructions on how to go through this process in an easiest possible way.
 For more information about this topic check the additional resources below.

 Estimated time: 2h